pypeit/PypeIt/doc/help/pypeit_collate_1d.rst

                             Output to save the parameters
       --outdir OUTDIR       The path where all coadded output files and report files will be placed.
 Defaults to the current directory.
+      --spec1d_outdir SPEC1D_OUTDIR
+                            The path where all modified spec1d files are placed.
+                            These are only created if flux calibration or refframe correction are asked for.
+Defaults to overwriting existing spec1ds.
       --tolerance TOLERANCE
                             The tolerance used when comparing the coordinates of objects.
 If two objects are within this distance from